-- This clause effectively reinstates the Detained Fast Track.
-The old Detained Fast Track was held to be systemically unfair, and therefore unlawful, in R (Detention Action) v First-tier Tribunal [2015] EWCA Civ 840, [2015] 1 WLR 5341. - It operates by imposing a duty on the Tribunal Procedure Rules Committee to make rules for an accelerated timeframe for certain appeals made from detention which are considered suitable for consideration within the accelerated timeframe. - The explanatory notes to the Bill say that the clause "clause aims to establish an accelerated route for those appeals made in detention which are considered suitable for a quick decision, to allow appellants to be released or removed more quickly". - Clause 28 is applicable to (i) protection and human rights appeals, (ii) deprivation of citizenship appeals, (iii) citizens' rights appeals, and (iv) EEA appeals under the 2016 EEA Regulations (to the extent they continue to have effect post revocation).
+- This section effectively reinstates the Detained Fast Track.
+The old Detained Fast Track was held to be systemically unfair, and therefore unlawful, in R (Detention Action) v First-tier Tribunal [2015] EWCA Civ 840, [2015] 1 WLR 5341. - It operates by imposing a duty on the Tribunal Procedure Rules Committee to make rules for an accelerated timeframe for certain appeals made from detention which are considered suitable for consideration within the accelerated timeframe. - The explanatory notes to the original Bill said that the "clause aims to establish an accelerated route for those appeals made in detention which are considered suitable for a quick decision, to allow appellants to be released or removed more quickly". - Section 27 is applicable to (i) protection and human rights appeals, (ii) deprivation of citizenship appeals, (iii) citizens' rights appeals, and (iv) EEA appeals under the 2016 EEA Regulations (to the extent they continue to have effect post revocation).